landas/LazyKeyboard/README.md

 # Lazy Keyboard - Two button keyboard

-This project was release on stupidhackath.no hosted by Bakken & Bæck, on 06.05.2017.
+This project was released on stupidhackath.no hosted by Bakken & Bæck, on 06.05.2017.

 ![Product image](/lazykeyboard.png "Lazy keyboard")